Support NRES

 SOIL SCIENCE

-The soil science emphasis in the Master of Science of Environmental Sciences and Management provides coursework, projects, or thesis in soil morphology, soil pedology, soil fertility, ecology, soil physics, or soil chemistry.
+The soil science emphasis focuses on soil morphology, soil pedology, soil fertility, ecology, soil physics, or soil chemistry.

 Potential Soil Science Electives (number of units):